Splintdewolfcry/Lilo/content/Exactement/Beautiful Beautiful Material/Coursera/Understanding Arguments/Course-1, Module-2.md

 	- Formal
 - **Material:** Explains the properties of something based on the material it's made of.
 However, in some cases, additional information might be needed for a complete explanation (like with the golf club example).
 	- Materyal
+%% Error: Cannot create a waypoint in a note that's not the folder note.
+For more information, check the instructions [here](https://github.com/IdreesInc/Waypoint) %%

 - Prediction vs Explanation
 	- Something can be used to predict but not explain